Sharkd-prog/WeatherST/README.md

 # WeatherST
 ESP32 Weather Station - this is a project based on ESP32 with 16 MB flash memory that receives weather data for a selected city and displays it on a 16x2 LCD display.

 # Runtime Logic
 ### - Display start with notification "Connecting to WiFI..."
 ![](https://github.com/Sharkd-prog/WeatherST/blob/9c56049f9f8930071090df163760007801bef6e7/image/photo_1_2026-02-19_12-55-51.jpg)
 ### - Connect ESP32 to WiFi
 ### - Get JSON request to [OpenWeather](https://openweathermap.org/)
+### The request perform once an hour
 # Example of the response received
 ```bash
 {